Dan-e-o: 2000s

 In 2000, Dan-e-o released his debut album, The Book of Daniel.
 It included the singles "Corrida De Toros", "Margerine" and "Baahd!".
 In 2004, Dan-e-o's second album, See No Evil, Hear No Evil was released containing the singles "T.N.T.", "Funkbox", "Deadly" and "Kama Sutra" which features Dan-e-o's cousin and dancehall star, Red Rat.
 Its music video currently has over 8 million views on YouTube.
 Over the course of the next several years, Dan-e-o released numerous mixtapes, including Dilla Pickles - a full length tribute CD to producer J Dilla.
 Dan-e-o also launched his acting career.

 Acting career

 With a number of TV commercials under his belt, Dan-e-o (using his real name, Daniel Faraldo) landed a bit role in an episode of the A&E series, Breakout Kings in 2011, played a key role in his first full-length movie, Anything Goes that same year and starred in 2014's Tapped Out.
 His next feature-length film, titled Lifechanger was released in 2018.
+In 2023, he appeared in the Disney + film, World’s Best.